NOhs/git_info/README.md

 ### Keeping CMake usage simple
 Nothing is more useless than a solution that requires as many lines to use as it would take to rewrite the solution.
 So keeping it short and simple when used is part of the idea of this project.
+This also means that before each build the git information is updated without any manual CMake solution re-creation.